Santorini

 Gastronomy

-Santorini has so many delightful – and filling – foods that you may have to loosen your belt after a few meals.
-Some of the local favorites are Fava me Koukia (Mashed fava beans), Tomato Gefthedes (Tomato fritters), Saganaki (Fried cheese in filo pastry covered in honey), Spanakopita (Spinach pie), Sfoungato (a classic Santorini omelet-type dish) and Psarolia psita (sun-dried fish).
+Santorini has so many tasty and filling – foods that you may have to loosen your belt after a few meals.
+Some of the local favorites are Fava me Koukia (Mashed fava beans), Tomato Gefthedes (Tomato fritters), Saganaki (Fried cheese in filo pastry covered in honey), Spanakopita (Spinach pie), Sfoungato (a classic Santorini omelet dish) and Psarolia psita (dried fish).